otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 A prekey should be published for every long term key that belongs to a user.
-This means that if Bob has a client which only supports OTRv4 and he uploads three long term keys for OTRv4 to his client, Bob's client must publish 3 prekeys.
+This means that if Bob has a client which only supports OTRv4 and he uploads three long term keys for OTRv4 to his client, Bob's client must publish 3 prekey messages.
 Also, if Bob uploads two long term keys for OTRv4 and two long term keys for OTRvX which also supports prekey messages, Bob will upload 4 keys.

 When a client requests prekey messages from a prekey server, many prekey